turbot/tailpipe-docs/docs/reference/glossary.md

 Sources should return a stream of log entries in the native format of acquisition, these could be predefined structs, strings (log lines), etc.

-## Mapper

-Mappers reside in the `mappers` package of the plugin, they take in data from a source and return a collection of the associated row struct.

-## Row Struct

-A row struct is a codified representation of a table schema, these reside in the `rows` package of the plugin.

-Incorporating required fields with `json` tags to define column namings and optionality, including the common fields for enrichment by embedding the `enrichment.CommonFields` struct.

 ## Table

 Tables reside in the `tables` package of the plugin and are responsible for the collection of log entries in the format of the schema.

 This is done by utilising a configured source, mapper(s) and row struct along with performing the Enrichment.

-## Enrichment

-Enrichment is the process of populating additional fields of a log entry, in Tailpipe this refers to the common `tp_*` fields.

-## Parquet

-Parquet is a columnar storage file format that is optimized for reading and writing large datasets.

-Parquet is the backing file format of the logs collected via Tailpipe, these are exposed by DuckDB.